sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*     */   }
 ```

-<p markdown="1" class="cn">The code performs a select statement from the database (either from `vpc_history` or `vpc_peer_history` tables) for the `command` column.
+The code performs a select statement from the database (either from `vpc_history` or `vpc_peer_history` tables) for the `command` column.
 At line *[238]* the code calls `rs.getBinaryStream` which extracts the binary stream data from the result set of the sql statement.
-With that input, we can see a classic `readObject` call using that column data.</p>
+With that input, we can see a classic `readObject` call using that column data.

-<p markdown="1" class="cn">An example of an SQL injection statement to exploit this issue is presented below.
-You will need to change the `41` to an ascii hex encoded serialized payload from [ysoserial](https://github.com/frohoff/ysoserial).</p>
+An example of an SQL injection statement to exploit this issue is presented below.
+You will need to change the `41` to an ascii hex encoded serialized payload from [ysoserial](https://github.com/frohoff/ysoserial).

 ```sql
 ;insert into vpc_peer_history(id, commands) values (2, decode('41', 'hex'));--
 ;insert into vpc_history(id, commands) values (2, decode('41', 'hex'));--
 ```

-<p markdown="1" class="cn">Now when we trigger the following endpoint, we'll deserialize our serialized payload.</p>
+Now when we trigger the following endpoint, we'll deserialize our serialized payload.

 ```bash
 https://<target>/fm/fmrest/virtualportchannel/vpcwizard/history/details?context=vpc&jobId=2
 ```

-<p markdown="1" class="cn">Cisco used newer versions of all libs known to contain gadget chains which means that several Java properties need to be set to allow untrusted deserialization of Data.
-For example, newer versions of the [commons-fileupload](https://issues.apache.org/jira/browse/FILEUPLOAD-279) lib was used so the target would need the `org.apache.commons.fileupload.disk.DiskFileItem.serializable` system property set to `true` to be vulnerable.</p>
+Cisco used newer versions of all libs known to contain gadget chains which means that several Java properties need to be set to allow untrusted deserialization of Data.
+For example, newer versions of the [commons-fileupload](https://issues.apache.org/jira/browse/FILEUPLOAD-279) lib was used so the target would need the `org.apache.commons.fileupload.disk.DiskFileItem.serializable` system property set to `true` to be vulnerable.

-<p markdown="1" class="cn">It was the same situation for the [common-collections](https://issues.apache.org/jira/browse/COLLECTIONS-580) lib.
-The `org.apache.commons.collections.enableUnsafeSerialization` system property needed to be set to `true` for us to gain remote code execution.</p>
+It was the same situation for the [common-collections](https://issues.apache.org/jira/browse/COLLECTIONS-580) lib.
+The `org.apache.commons.collections.enableUnsafeSerialization` system property needed to be set to `true` for us to gain remote code execution.

-<p markdown="1" class="cn">After a short break, I noticed that the **jython-standalone** lib was present in the class path.
+After a short break, I noticed that the **jython-standalone** lib was present in the class path.
 The version was **2.7.0** and did not match the version in [ysoserial](https://github.com/frohoff/ysoserial/blob/master/src/main/java/ysoserial/payloads/Jython1.java#L44).
 As it turns out, I can (ab)use this lib for deserialzation.
 All I needed to do was change the `pom.xml` file in the ysoserial project to use version **2.7.0** of the jython-standalone lib so that the `serialversionuId` matches that of my target.
-Now I could use the `Jython1` gadget chain.</p>
+Now I could use the `Jython1` gadget chain.

 ```xml
     <dependency>